HaakonWiland/Notes/Hackthebox/CWES/File upload attacks.md

 #CWES

+#### Lessons:
+- When bypassing different filter types, be systematical, and have good wordlists (example have wordlist on double extentions, filter-bypass,etc)

 #### Cause of file upload attacks:
 - Weak file validation and verification - bad logic in code or outdated libraries